How to Play

 A Sample Game

-To help this all stick, let’s look at a sample game.
-In this game, Mercer is a knight, and Ashley is a wizard.
-They’re using D6 dice.
+To help this all stick, let’s look at a sample game with knight and a wizard.

 GM: As you enter the cave, you see a sleeping ogre curled up around a massive pile of gold.
 One arm rests over the pile, while his other hand gently clutches a massive wooden club.
 In the back of the cave, you see the baby dragon you’ve been sent to rescue wrapped up in an old blanket.
 What do you do?

 GM: Ok.
 Both of you make a roll.
-Mercer, you take Worst Roll because your metal armor is very creaky and clunky.
+Knight, roll with disadvantage because your metal armor is very creaky and clunky.

 GM: Great, thanks.
-Ashley carefully picks up three gold coins and tucks them into her pocket.
-As she reaches for a fourth, Mercer’s elbow accidentally bumps into the cave wall.
+The Wizard carefully picks up three gold coins and tucks them into her pocket.
+As she reaches for a fourth, the Knight’s elbow accidentally bumps into the cave wall.
 The metal of his armor “clangs” and reverberates through the cave, growing louder before tapering off.

 The ogre’s eyes flutter open.
-He catches sight of Ashley’s outstretched arm reaching for his horde.
+He catches sight of the Wizard’s outstretched arm reaching for his horde.
 He shouts:

 Just what do you think you’re doing!?

-He stands up, towering a good six feet over Ashley’s head.
+He stands up, towering a good six feet over Wizard’s head.
 What do you do?